 Bylaws and Operating Policies and Procedures

-MCCC’s then-current Voting Members shall adopt, and shall have the sole power and authority to amend or replace the Bylaws, which shall provide for the operation and administration of the MCCC.
-The Voting Members, by resolution of the affirmative majority vote of eligible Voting Members in attendance at the Annual Meeting, or at any special meeting called, noticed and held for such purpose, or by electronic or mailed ballot in lieu of a meeting, may also adopt and modify User Group Rules, or any other operating policies and procedures, or other policies or agreements that may be created or utilized from time to time to direct and document the specific activities of the MCCC, consistent with this Agreement and the Bylaws.
+MnCCC’s then-current Voting Members shall adopt and shall have the sole power and authority to amend or replace the Bylaws, which shall provide for the operation and administration of MnCCC.
+The Voting Members, by resolution of the affirmative majority vote of eligible Voting Members in attendance at the Annual Meeting, or at any special meeting called, noticed, and held for such purpose, or by electronic ballot in lieu of a meeting, may also adopt and modify User Group Rules and Regulations, operating policies and procedures, or other policies or agreements that may be created or utilized to direct and document the specific activities of MnCCC, consistent with this Agreement and the Bylaws.
+The Board may adopt Rules and Regulations to govern the business and operation of all User Groups regarding membership Dues, Fees for software applications, managed services agreements and/or other jointly authorized projects that the group is concerned with, and any other group-related matters not specifically addressed by Articles I through XIII of the Bylaws.

 Article VII